LedgerHQ/ledger-device-rust-sdk/README.md

 ## Usage

 BUilding requires adding a toolchain to your Rust installation, and both Clang and arm-none-eabi-gcc.

-The minimum required rustc version is 1.40.0.
+Using rustc nightly builds is recommanded as some unstable features are required.

 - `rustup target add thumbv6m-none-eabi`
 - install [Clang](http://releases.llvm.org/download.html).